Bret Hart: Stampede Wrestling (1976–1984)

-World Wrestling Federation
+World Wrestling Federation (1984-1997)

 The Hart Foundation (1984–1991)

-Hart was asked to start out in the WWF as a singles wrestler with a cowboy gimmick but refused, stating that where he comes from "if you called yourself a cowboy, you'd better be one."
+Hart was asked to start out in the WWF as a singles wrestler with a cowboy gimmick but refused, stating that in Calgary, "if you called yourself a cowboy, you'd better be one".
 He made his televised WWF debut on August 29, 1984, in a tag team match where he teamed with the Dynamite Kid.
 On September 11, in Poughkeepsie, New York, Hart defeated Aldo Marino in his televised debut singles match, which aired on the September 29 episode of Superstars of Wrestling.
 In 1985, after acquiring the nickname of "Hit Man", he requested to join Jimmy Hart's heel stable, The Hart Foundation, which included brother-in-law Jim Neidhart.
 Bret began to increasingly team with Neidhart, in order to build the promotion's tag team division.
 The "Hart Foundation" name then became exclusive to Bret, Neidhart and manager Jimmy Hart, due to the similar family names of both team members and their manager.
 Bret's agile, technical style – which earned him the moniker "The Excellence of Execution" (coined by Gorilla Monsoon) – created a contrast with his partner Neidhart's strength and brawling skills.
 During this time, Hart began wearing his signature sunglasses, initially to conceal his nervousness during promos.
 Hart considers his microphone work to have been a weakness throughout his early career.

 In 1986, Hart began his first singles program with Ricky Steamboat, and in a singles match originally planned for WrestleMania 2, he lost to Steamboat at the Boston Garden on March 8, 1986, which would be included on Hart's 2005 DVD as one of his all-time favourite matches.
 At WrestleMania 2, Hart instead participated in a 20-man battle royal which was eventually won by André the Giant.
-He lost to Steamboat again on the July 28, 1986 episode of Prime Time Wrestling.
-Hart headlined his first televised WWF card when he beat Ray Rougeau, of The Fabulous Rougeau Brothers, in the main event of the November 3, 1986 episode of Prime Time Wrestling.
+He lost to Steamboat again on the July 28, 1986, episode of Prime Time Wrestling.
+Hart headlined his first televised WWF card when he beat Ray Rougeau, of The Fabulous Rougeau Brothers, in the main event of the November 3, 1986, episode of Prime Time Wrestling.

-The Hart Foundation won their first of two WWF Tag Team Championship on the February 7, 1987 episode of Superstars of Wrestling when they defeated The British Bulldogs.
+The Hart Foundation won their first of two WWF Tag Team Championship on the February 7, 1987, episode of Superstars of Wrestling when they defeated The British Bulldogs.
 They then teamed with Danny Davis to face The British Bulldogs and Tito Santana at WrestleMania III.
 They won the match when Davis pinned Davey Boy Smith after hitting him with Jimmy Hart's megaphone.